-Before the colonisation of Zimbabwe by the British, present day Victoria Falls was home to the Tonga community.
+Before the colonization of Zimbabwe by the British, present-day Victoria Falls was home to the Tonga community.
 The falls were referred to as Mosi-oa-Tunya, which in the local Tonga language means 'the smoke that thunders'.
 David Livingstone became the first European explorer to discover the Victoria Falls in 1855 and he made it known to the outsiders especially Europeans.
-Livingstone eventually renamed the place to Victoria Falls in honour of the Queen of Britain who was named Victoria.
+Livingstone eventually renamed the place to Victoria Falls in honor of the Queen of Britain who was named Victoria.

 The falls are rated among the seven best natural wonders of the world.
 For this reason, the place was declared a World Natural Heritage Site by The United Nations Educational, Scientific and Cultural Organization (UNESCO).
 The falls are 1.7 kilometers wide and 70 metres deep.
 About 550 million litres of water spill into the underlying Zambezi River base every minute and this is the most striking feature of the falls.
 This massive fall of the clear waters creates not only an epic deafening sound but also continuous mist which is seen from miles away curling upwards from the town.

-The Chinotimba high density suburb accommodates the majority of the residents.
-Victoria Falls town houses locals mainly from the surrounding towns and cities.
+The Chinotimba high-density suburb accommodates the majority of the residents.
+Victoria Falls townhouses locals mainly from the surrounding towns and cities.
 Approximately 50,000 people are residents.
-These people belong to various Shona and Ndebele tribes and speak local languages mainly Ndebele, Tonga and Shona.
+These people belong to various Shona and Ndebele tribes and speak local languages mainly Ndebele, Tonga, and Shona.
 A minority of the residents are of European descent and speak the English language.
-In this multicultural community, Asians, Arabs and Europeans are the majority of the tourists who frequent the town.
-References
+In this multicultural community, Asians, Arabs, and Europeans are the majority of the tourists who frequent the town.

 - The Victoria Falls Zambia, Published: 16 June 2014, Retrieved 16 June 2014

 - Victoria Falls, Retrieved: 16 June 2014